Zildj1an/BIg_Data_in_Cloud/README.md

 # BIg_Data_in_Cloud
-Some programming models for taking advantage of Cloud clusters in Big Data scenarios
+Some programming models for taking advantage of Cloud clusters in Big Data scenarios.